Kabaneri of the Iron Fortress Episode 4

-In Flowing Blood, the fourth episode of Kabaneri of the Iron Fortress, we learn that stupidity isn’t always rewarded (sometimes karma steps in!).
+In Kabaneri of the Iron Fortress episode 4.
+Flowing Blood, we learn that stupidity isn’t always rewarded (sometimes karma steps in!).
 We also learn that some Kabane can learn considerably more than we expected!
 Plus, a trip through the beautiful mountains — teeming with tons of Kabane!

 The rest of this review may have spoilers, so please be careful!